-That is a difficult question to answer but could be the most important one in the history of economics.
+That is a difficult question but could be the most important one in the history of economics.

 How could Newton's laws be applied to economics when no actual forces or masses of physical bodies is involved?
-The answer to this question can best be understood when you realize that forces also do not exist.
+The answer can best be understood when you realize that forces also do not exist.
 No one has ever found one lying around on the ground.
-Masses are also rather mystical quantities that on that atomic level hardly exist at all.
+Masses are also rather mystical quantities that on the atomic level hardly exist at all.
 An atom is 99.999... percent vacuum space.
 Also, and this is really going to stick in your craw, numbers don't really exist either.
-No one ever found one of them lying around on the ground either.
+No one ever found one of them lying around on the ground.
 So mathematics and physics are both abstractions, ways of thinking about the natural world that lends it to analysis.

-So how did Newton come up with his so-called laws, if they are founded on such fuzzy thinking?
+So if they are founded on such fuzzy thinking, how did Newton come up with his so-called laws?
 After all, they do work really well.

 If they are so steeped in mysticism, why do Newton's laws work so well?

 It's because when we apply the laws, we do so to suitably well-defined masses.
-But they can also be adapted for application to fluids, gases and plasmas.
+But the laws can also be adapted for application to fluids, gases and plasmas.
 In doing so, we get answers that enable us to understand how things work.
 We can do the same for economics.

-Using these concepts, we can then adapt Newton's laws of motion to economics.
+Using these concepts, we can then adapt Newton's laws of motion to this segment of economics.
 We just have to define our systems (our abstractions) so that the application makes sense.
-In doing so, we will be able to define the forces that are at work within an economic system and how changing conditions will affect them.
+In doing so, we will be able to define the forces that are at work within this economic system's parameters and how changing conditions will affect them.